dominikschopper/code-kata-game-of-life/README.md

 this should come in handy when you want to create a deep copy of a structure.

+## Running the Tests

+After cloning you should run `npm ci`.

+After that you can run `npm run test` or `npm run test:watch` and you should see tests for the implementation of the Board within the GameBoard class

+## Running your  code in the frontend

+When you have implemented it correctly, you can run it via `npm run serve:dev`.
+To get your Board Implementation bootstrapped to the html you should instantiate your board in the `bootstrap-gol.ts` file.

 ### Examples for interesting patterns

 -----